turlockmike/hataraku/docs/mcp.md

-# Model Context Protocol (MCP) in Cline CLI
+# Model Context Protocol (MCP) in Hataraku CLI

-The Model Context Protocol (MCP) enables communication between Cline CLI and locally running MCP servers that provide additional tools and resources to extend Cline's capabilities.
+The Model Context Protocol (MCP) enables communication between Hataraku CLI and locally running MCP servers that provide additional tools and resources to extend Hataraku's capabilities.

 ## Understanding MCP

-MCP servers operate in a non-interactive environment and communicate with Cline CLI through a standardized protocol.
+MCP servers operate in a non-interactive environment and communicate with Hataraku CLI through a standardized protocol.
 Each server can provide:

 - Tools: Executable functions that can perform actions
 - Resources: Data sources that can be accessed